Welcome to

 What is a Special Entry?

 All of the communities who enter the Main Competition are encouraged to enter Specials, which are judged during the summer judging tour.
 They must be agreed with your judges beforehand – usually initial ideas are discussed during the spring tour and finalised by May 31st.
 You will receive an email from us at the end of April with a website link to enable you to enter your Special – this will automatically attach your Special to your Main Entry and you will receive a confirmation email at the end of the process.
-You must repeat the process for each Special, using the email link each time.
-There are 18 categories from which to choose (the full list is here) – you can enter up to 10 Specials in total, but only 1 per category.
-A separate entry process applies if you are nominating a Community Champion – please read the information in the Categories and Marking Critera.
-There is no extra fee for your Specials.

 If your community is not entered into the Main Competition, or you are separate from a Main Entry, you can enter as a Stand Alone Special.
 Not all the categories are available as Stand Alones – your list is available here